-One of the most important aspects of running a successful eCommerce business is customer service.
-Ecommerce is one of the fastest-growing sectors in the industry.
+E-commerce is one of the fastest-growing sectors in the industry.
 If you want to enter this space, you need a strong knowledge base of how to provide customer support for online stores.

 I’ll walk you through the basics, what you need to know to get started, and then we’ll dive into the details to make things clear.

 But the growth potential is huge.
 There are a lot of new and innovative ideas and services.
 However, there are also a lot of problems to be dealt with.

 Many people are afraid to commit to an online store.
-Some people will tell you that they could make a better job of it, or they could open their online store if they wanted.
+Some people will tell you that they could do a better job of it, or they could open their online store if they wanted.
 However, you are running an online business to sell products.

 Customer service is the lifeblood of eCommerce businesses: